yashbhalerao167/jbbmo-Introduction-to-Git-and-GitHub/README.md

 # Introduction to Git and GitHub

 ## Simple Interest Calculator
+This is a typo fix for the assignment.

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.